dualsuriel/spatialforchildren/README.md

 # Project Title

 A scalable online platform for Evaluation and Training Visuospatial Skills
+## Path to Templates of Surveys
+django_project > templates

-## Surveys!!
+## Surveys
 Survey: game habits;
-Survey2: gaming motivations, 44 questions
+Survey2: gaming motivations, 44 questions;
-Survey3: question that redirects to two different pages
+Survey3: question that redirects to two different pages (choose yes to continute to survey4,choose no to the end of the survey);
-Survey4: Emotional Experiences in Games Questionnaire
+Survey4: Emotional Experiences in Games Questionnaire;
 Survey5: Age, gender, ethnicity

+## Unfinished tasks checklist:
+survey3 redirect,test answer log in database, intropage and nav bar, result page(summary)

 ## Deploy on Local Host